BLCM/BLCMods/README.md

 ## Contribution

-If you are not part of BL2CP, to contribute a mod:
+If you are not part of BLCM, to contribute a mod:
 - `Fork` the repository (top right).
 - `Commit` files to the respective folders. (either `Borderlands 2 mods` or `Pre Sequel Mods`)
   under a personal folder that shares your github username
   E.g. (`Borderlands 2 mods/SomeDude/mod.txt`)
 - Send a `Pull Request` to `Compare` merge your fork to the `master` branch.

-If you are part of [BL2CP](https://github.com/BL2CP) you do not need to fork or pull request.
+If you are part of [BLCM](https://github.com/BLCM) you do not need to fork or pull request.

 ## Installation